vtempest/reason-editor/API_DOCUMENTATION.md

-# Yana API Documentation
+# REASON API Documentation

-A comprehensive REST API for the Yana note-taking application with full OpenAPI 3.0 specification and interactive Scalar UI documentation.
+A comprehensive REST API for the REASON note-taking application with full OpenAPI 3.0 specification and interactive Scalar UI documentation.

 ## 🚀 Quick Start